best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Testing SQL
 Many of the concepts discussed in this guidance are also applicable to SQL.
-In SQL, single queries are often contain many different parts.
-These can be more readily tested by breaking up these queries, similarly to how functions can be broken up, and taking a more step-by-step approach.
-Integration testing can be applied in order to verify that queries and functions behave as expected when combined.
+In SQL, single queries often contain several parts.
+These can be more readily tested by breaking up these queries and taking a more step-by-step approach, similar to breaking up functions.
+Integration testing can be used to verify that queries and functions behave as expected when combined.

 Functions that interact with a database (DB) should be tested within a development environment, rather than a production database.
 This is in order to prevent